OCorry/pands-project/README.md

 ### Regression Analysis:
 I carried out some regression analysis on the Iris flowers’ sepals and petals.
 I sourced code for this from (W3schools, 2022).
-Using this, I was able to input values for the Sepal Length and Sepal Width to predict what the size of the petal length would be for example.
-Using Sepal length, 7.7cm and Sepal Width 3.3 for example, the regression analysis predicted that the Petal length would be 7.3cm.
+Using this, I inputted the mean values for the Sepal Length and Sepal Width to predict the mean value for Petal Width would be for example.
+Using the mean Sepal length, 5.84cm and Sepal Width 3.05 for example, the regression analysis predicted that the mean Petal width would be 6.38cm.
 Again, I used file=f argument to save to the .txt file.
+This regression analysis could be carried out on any combination of any two attributes.

 ### Histograms: